-Dr. Kyle William Bishop is director of the Southern Utah University Honors Program and teaches film and screen studies, American literature and culture, fantasy/horror literature, and English composition.
+Dr. Kyle William Bishop is the academic coordinator of the Southern Utah University Honors Program and teaches film and screen studies, American literature and culture, fantasy/horror literature, and English composition.

 Known for his writing and research regarding popular culture and cinematic adaptation – particularly in the area of zombies – Dr. Bishop has published two monographs including “American Zombie Gothic: The Rise and Fall (and Rise) of the Walking Dead in Popular Culture,” and “How Zombies Conquered Popular Culture: The Multifarious Walking Dead in the 21st Century.”
 He co-edited a collection of essays on zombie literature titled, “The Written Dead: Essays on the Literary Zombie.”
 All three are available through McFarland & Co., Publishers.